-The Default Rules.
 The default law that governs endowment spending in most states, including Arizona, is the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 UPMIFA is a relatively new development that replaces the similarly named previous uniform act, known as UMIFA.
 UPMIFA’s more flexible spending rules permit spending based on a prudence standard that takes seven factors into consideration.

-For example, any reference to “historic dollar value” or a direction to spend only “income”, “interest”, “dividends”, or “rents, issues, or profits”, or “to preserve the principal intact”, or will result in a fund with less flexible spending rules than UPMIFA’s prudence standard.
-UPMIFA’s favorable spending rules can be overridden by any “gift instrument” so it is important for non-profits to understand what a gift instrument is.
+For example, any reference to historic dollar value or a direction to spend only income, interest, dividends, rents, issues, or profits, or to preserve the principal intact, or will result in a fund with less flexible spending rules than UPMIFA’s prudence standard.
+UPMIFA’s favorable spending rules can be overridden by any gift instrument so it is important for non-profits to understand what a gift instrument is.

-What are Gift Instruments?
-Under UPMIFA, virtually any record can serve as a “gift instrument” that legally restricts the gift.
+Under UPMIFA, virtually any record can serve as a gift instrument that legally restricts the gift.
 For example, an e-mail, a jotted down note clipped to the check, a statement in the memo portion of the check or even the text of the solicitation letter can serve as part of a gift instrument that will override UPMIFA.

-Consistency is Key.
 When communicating with donors about a fundraising campaign, consistency is key.
 It is not uncommon for a fundraising campaign to span several years and for each solicitation to have different wording regarding what the funds will be used for.